anandu06dev/ng4StarterKit/README.md

 ## Model pattern

 The model in the classic MVC pattern is a representation of application data.
 The model contains code to create, read, update and delete or transform model data.
 It stores the domain knowledge or business logic and is very similar to the Repository pattern!
-The differences between the various patterns come down to the context and abstraction of the value container: Data Model (MVC), Resource Model (REST), Domain Model (DDD), Class (UML), Entity (ERM), View Model (UX) and so forth.
+The differences between the various patterns come down to the historcial context and abstraction of the data object: Model (MVC), Resource (REST), Domain (DDD), Class (UML), Entity (ERM), View Model (UX) and so forth.

 Angular promotes two types of models:

 - `View Model`: This object represents data required by a view.
 It does not represent a real world object.
 - `Domain Model`: This object represents data and logic related to the business domain.

-The view model and domain model may have different schemas to hold the domain model agnostic of view.
+The view model and domain model should have different schemas to hold the domain model agnostic of view.

 **» Implementation patterns**<br/>